-I don’t know about you, but I am a HUGE fan of having healthy snacks on deck when hunger strikes.
-This freezable coconut curry chickpeas recipe is the perfect easy and healthy snack.
-The delicious curry can be frozen in freezer bags to be enjoyed later as a dinner side or quick microwave snack!
-And it uses mostly pantry ingredients, making your life so much easier.
+I don’t know about you, but I am a HUGE fan of having healthy homemade food on deck when hunger strikes.
+This freezable coconut chickpea curry recipe is the perfect easy and healthy snack or dinner.
+The delicious curried chickpeas can be frozen in freezer bags to be enjoyed later, and it’s vegan and gluten-free!

 Who Will Love This Recipe?

-I am currently pregnant, and with pregnancy comes quite a few anxieties.
-One of which being “am I nurturing my baby well enough?”.
-I was sick and tired of eating crappy processed snacks, and wanted to have something I could quickly warm up that is both healthy and delicious.
+I developed this recipe when I was pregnant and worried about nurturing my baby well enough.
+I was sick and tired of eating crappy processed snacks, and wanted to have something I could quickly warm up that was both healthy and delicious.

 This is one of the best freezer meals for new moms because it can be made in a large batch, and it is super healthy for you.
-I definitely would add this to my ‘foods to eat when pregnant first trimester’ pinterest board LOL!
 It can also make a great ‘make ahead’ dinner side recipe for anyone who is short on time.